-New Hope High School offers a wide variety of options for graduation.
+New Hope High School offers a wide variety of options for individual paths to graduation.
 High school students want and need to feel empowered to begin to make significant life choices and to take on adult responsibilities.
-These graduation options provide them with excellent opportunities to do so, while allowing for parental input in the context of a strong, supportive, educational environment.
+The following graduation options provide them with excellent opportunities to do so, while still allowing for parental input in the context of a strong, supportive, educational environment.

-Students read, analyse, and discuss literature, discovering their personal preferences in writing styles and interests along the way Students are tested and placed in math classes that allow them to move at an accelerated, regular, or slower pace, depending on their abilities.
-Teaching through AP Calculus, everyone’s needs can be met.
-Students don't just study science - they DO science with rigorous labs, data logs and experiments.
-Concepts taught in history and the social sciences are similar to those in survey courses at a college level, but with age-appropriate writing projects and tests.
-Committed to technological proficiency, teachers and students utilize technology as a tool integrating computer skills into life and work with advanced technology classes in animation, robotics, 3-D and video game design.
-The foreign languages taught are Korean and Spanish.
-Speciality and elective classes are available in fine arts, dance, fitness, golf, health, cooking, choir, rock band, and others.
-Students appreciate their role as contributors to the greater community via mentioning of the younger students, supporting The Gambia Project, disaster relief efforts, and weekly community service to the school community.
-International and Intercultural Experience.
+Students read, analyse, and discuss literature, discovering their personal preferences in writing styles and interests along the way Students are tested and placed in math classes that allow them to move at an accelerated, regular, or slower pace, depending on their aptitude and math foundations.
+Teaching courses from remedial math through AP Calculus, everyone’s needs can be met.
+Students don't just study about science - they DO science with rigorous labs, data logs and experiments.
+Concepts taught in history and the social sciences are similar to those in survey courses at a college level, but with age-appropriate writing projects and assessments.
+Committed to technological proficiency, teachers and students utilize the latest tools as a means of integrating computer skills into life and work.
+Technology class options include courses on programming, animation, robotics, 3-D printing and video game design.
+Foreign languages offered at New Hope Academy are Korean and Spanish.
+New Hope also offers a comprehensive English as a Second Language( ESL) for English language learners.

 The international makeup of our faculty and student body allows our students to benefit from an enriching international and intercultural experience.
-Top colleges and universities know that an important part of the educational experience for students includes their interaction with other students.
+Top colleges and universities know that an important part of the educational experience for students includes their interaction with students from other cultures. .
 Admission to New Hope International High School is selective, and the students at our school - whether from the U.S. or abroad - are an impressive group of young people.
-More than one-fifth of the students are F-1 visa international students, who have come from their home countries just to study at New Hope International High School.
+More than one-fifth of our Upper School students are international students, who come from a wide range of home countries just to study at New Hope International High School.
 Our faculty is also quite diverse culturally, religiously, and ethnically.

 Student admission is based on the following: tests conducted by NHA in reading, writing and math, a written essay, previous report cards, standardized testing, any previous psycho-educational testing, IEP or 504 plans, current teacher recommendations, observations by our staff and a personal interview with the admissions team.
 Generally, a minimum of a 2.0 GPA average is required for admission.
 Good character is a prime criterion for success at New Hope International High School and weighs heavily in admitting students.
 We seek students who are service-oriented, demonstrate civic and moral virtue, and can set an exemplary standard as role models in the school.